tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

     - Fictional festival created for game.
 Inspired by American Memorial Day
     - Marks the beginning of summer activities
     - Celebrated to commemorate warriors, military personnel, and veterans
-    - Celebrations include parades, picnics or bbqs, and offerings placed on veterans' graves, visiting temples dedicated to Guān Yǔ (关羽)
+    - Celebrations include parades, picnics or bbq, and offerings placed on veterans' graves, visiting temples dedicated to Guān Yǔ (关羽)

   - #### Halloween
     - https://en.wikipedia.org/wiki/Halloween